taji/GenAIPromptRepoPublic/Rpg/ThreeClueGenerator.md

 DESTINATION3 = Frank Nassar, corrupt police detective

 STORY_TYPE = harry potter type fantasy

-CRIME: A conspiracy to over throw the Ministry of Magic using mind control
+CRIME: A conspiracy by the Death Eaters to over throw the Ministry of Magic using a mind flayer named Threxulon

 START_NODE = Hogwarts School of Wizardry

-START_PERSON = Professor Snape
+START_PERSON = A hypnotized student at Hogwarts named Rupert Ham

 DESTINATION1 = The Black Lake

 DESTINATION2 = The Forbidden Forest

-DESTINATION3 = Professor Quirrell, evil wizard
+DESTINATION3 = Threxulon's Lair